cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-04-create-message.md

     return []sdk.AccAddress{creator}
 }
 ```

-This is code that is created only once and therefore that you can modify as you see fit.
+This code is created only once.
+Therefore, you can modify it as you see fit.

-## Protobuf Service Interface
+## Protobuf service interface

-Now, because this is a message that is meant to be sent and received, Starport also added a new function to your gRPC interface that receives all transaction messages for the module.
-This interface is called `service Msg` and is declared inside `proto/checkers/tx.proto`.
-Starport created this `tx.proto` file at the beginning when you created your project.
-This is Starport's modus operandi, it files different concerns into different files so that it knows where to add elements when you instruct it.
-That's what it did here, adding a function to the empty `service Msg`.
+Starport also adds a new function to your gRPC interface that receives all transaction messages for the module, because the message is meant to be sent and received.
+The interface is called `service Msg` and is declared inside `proto/checkers/tx.proto`.

+Starport creates this `tx.proto` file at the beginning when you create your project.
+This is Starport's modus operandi: Starport files different concerns into different files so that it knows where to add elements according to instructions received.
+Here, Starport adds a function to the empty `service Msg`.

-The new function will receive this `MsgCreateGame`.
-Namely:
+The new function receives this `MsgCreateGame`, namely:

 ```protobuf [https://github.com/cosmos/b9-checkers-academy-draft/blob/b3cf9ea4c554158e950bcfe58803e53eefc31090/proto/checkers/tx.proto#L11]
 service Msg {
     rpc CreateGame(MsgCreateGame) returns (MsgCreateGameResponse);
 }
 ```

 As an interface it does not describe what should happen when called, though.
 What Starport does, with the help of Protobuf, is compile the interface and create a default Go implementation.

-Now, since you are responsible for what creating a game means, Starport separated concerns into different files.
-The most relevant for you at this point is `x/checkers/keeper/msg_server_create_game.go`.
-It is created once and this is where you need to code the creation of the game proper:
+Since you are responsible to define "creating a game", Starport separates concerns into different files.
+At this point, the most relevant for you is `x/checkers/keeper/msg_server_create_game.go`, which is created once.
+In this file, you need to code in the creation of the game proper:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/e78cba34926ba0adee23febb1ce44774e2c466b3/x/checkers/keeper/msg_server_create_game.go#L10-L17]
 func (k msgServer) CreateGame(goCtx context.Context, msg *types.MsgCreateGame) (*types.MsgCreateGameResponse, error) {